 Are you not a morning person?
 Cool, neither am I. I actually hate people that tell me to wake up at 5 am.
 But, I recently discovered how vital this morning block is for me, and I have started waking up early and it is life-changing.

-My 8-5 schedule work at home mom schedule
+My work from home mom schedule for 8-5

 My weekday schedule is pretty much the same every day.
 There are some days that are little different than others.
 But, because I work for an employer 8-5 every day, I don’t change my schedule that much.